ankane/chartkick.js/README.md

 # Chartkick.js

-Create beautiful JavaScript charts with minimal code
+Create beautiful charts with one line of JavaScript

 [See it in action](http://ankane.github.io/chartkick.js/examples/)